netdata/netdata/collectors/systemd-journal.plugin/README.md

 1. The number of files involved in each query.
 This is why we suggest to select a source when possible.
 1. The speed of the disks hosting the journal files.
 Journal files perform a lot of reading while querying, so the fastest the disks, the faster the query will finish.
 2. The memory available for caching parts of the files.
-Increased memory will help the kernel cache the most frequently used of the journal files, speeding queries significantly.
+Increased memory will help the kernel cache the most frequently used parts of the journal files.
+3. The number of filters applied.
+Queries are significantly faster when just a few filters are selected.

+In general, for a faster experience, attempt to keep the number of rows within the visible timeframe low.
+Even on long timeframes, selecting a couple of filters that will result in a few dozen thousand log entries will provide fast / rapid responses, usually less than a second.
+Viewing timeframes with millions of entries may result in longer delays.

+The plugin aborts journal queries when your browser cancels the requests it makes.
+This allows you to work on the UI while there are in-flight queries.

 At the time of this writing, this Netdata plugin is about 25-30 times faster than `journalctl` on queries that access multiple journal files, over long time-frames.